Melrose Industries (LON:MRO) Stock Price Down 11.7% – Time to Sell?

 Separately, JPMorgan Chase & Co. reissued an “overweight” rating and set a GBX 850 ($10.99) target price on shares of Melrose Industries in a research note on Thursday, January 23rd.

-Melrose Industries (LON:MRO – Get Free Report) last issued its quarterly earnings data on Thursday, March 6th.
-The company reported GBX 26.80 ($0.35) earnings per share for the quarter.
-Melrose Industries had a negative net margin of 1.13% and a negative return on equity of 1.18%.
-Equities research analysts expect that Melrose Industries PLC will post 33.9741641 earnings per share for the current fiscal year.
+Melrose Industries (LON:MRO – Get Free Report) last posted its quarterly earnings results on Thursday, March 6th.
+The company reported GBX 26.80 ($0.35) earnings per share (EPS) for the quarter.
+Melrose Industries had a negative return on equity of 1.18% and a negative net margin of 1.13%.
+On average, equities analysts anticipate that Melrose Industries PLC will post 33.9741641 earnings per share for the current fiscal year.

 About Melrose Industries